stumpfjd/Object_Annotation_Tool/README.md

 ---

-This tool simplifies the creation of consistent, high-quality training data for YOLOv5 models, boosting performance in object detection tasks across a wide range of applications.
+This tool simplifies the creation of consistent, high-quality training data for a popular models, boosting performance in object detection tasks across a wide range of applications.

 ---